skscharr/sib-cweepy/README.md

-Boston Startup School exercise "Cweepy"
+Startup Institute Boston exercise "Cweepy"
 =========

 ## Exercise

 ### Step 1
 Add an event listener for the button

 ### Step 2
 render a form inside the `.header` from that event.